 The politician is a member of the National Rifle Association, and he has an A+ rating from the association.
-When he was still serving at the Florida House of Representatives, he unsuccessfully pushed for permission to be granted to Floridians who have concealed-weapons permits to carry their weapons openly.
+When he was still serving at the Florida House of Representatives, he unsuccessfully pushed for permission to be granted to Floridians who have concealed weapons permits to carry their weapons openly.
 He is a strong supporter of concealed carry reciprocity.

 Matt does not support sanctuary cities that choose not to set aside resources to prosecute undocumented persons.
-In his opinion, undocumented people were sucking America dry.
+In his opinion, undocumented people are licking America dry.

-In 2018, he supported Donald Trump's words that African countries and Haiti were "shithole" nations.

-In October 2018, he falsely accused George Soros of paying for a caravan of migrants into the United States of America from Central America.
+In 2018, he supported Donald Trump's words that African countries and Haiti were "sh*thole" nations.
+Also, he accused George Soros of paying for a caravan of migrants into the United States of America from Central America in 2018.

-Robert Mueller case
+Robert Mueller's case

 For a while now, the politician has been a vocal critic of the Mueller investigation.
 During the House Judiciary Committee Hearing on the 24th of July 2019, he grilled Special Counsel Robert Mueller about his investigation and report.

 Although Mueller was given the mandate to investigate the efforts by the Russian government to interfere with the 2016 presidential election, he refused to respond to come of the questions.
-Matt asked about the bias in his investigative team.
+Instead, Matt asked about the bias in his investigative team.

-Matt has had several controversies in his lifetime, and they include the following;
+Matt has had several controversies in his lifetime, and they include the following:

 Death of college roommate